liuyishengalan/blockchain-project/README.md

 SEPOLIA_PRIVATE_KEY = 'METAMASK-PRIVATE-KEY'
 ```

-Since the smart contract is deployed for 1-week long duration, we setup a specific version of the contract for testing purposes.
+**Since the smart contract is deployed for 1-week long duration, we setup a specific version of the contract for testing purposes.**
+- `contracts/Lotto_test_version.sol` is for testing
+- `contracts/Lotto.sol` is for deploying

 The round duration is set to shorter time for testing purposes.